CascadesCarnivoreProject/Carnassial/README.md

 If you know of other analysis tools please let us know.

 ### Contacting the Carnassial Development Team
-Feel free to open new issues on Carnassial here on github.
+Feel free to open new issues on Carnassial here on GitHub.
 Or email us at carnassialdev@gmail.com.

 ### Development Environment
 Install [Visual Studio 2022 Community](https://www.visualstudio.com/en-us/products/visual-studio-community-vs.aspx) or newer